gargousa/ttb-label-verifier/README.md

 	- Render: `https://ttb-label-verifier-edgk.onrender.com/ui`

-## Testing
+## Setup and Testing

-Run tests locally:
+Run the app and tests locally:

 	python -m venv .venv
 	.venv\Scripts\Activate.ps1
 	python -m pip install -r requirements.txt
 	python -m pytest -v

+To run the app manually:

+	python -m uvicorn app.main:app --reload

 Note: the application does not execute the test suite when the API starts.
 Tests are run separately with pytest (or automatically in CI on push/PR).

+Testing evidence is recorded in [Testing_Evidence.pdf](Testing_Evidence.pdf).

 ## OCR
-OCR Design Choice:

-The active OCR implementation uses RapidOCR (ONNX Runtime) to avoid system-level dependencies (e.g., Tesseract binaries) and reduce memory usage on constrained deployments.
+OCR is handled locally with RapidOCR (ONNX Runtime) to avoid system-level dependencies such as Tesseract.

-EasyOCR is still listed as a dependency for compatibility experiments, but it is not called by the current OCR pipeline.

-The /verify endpoint uses RapidOCR to scan uploaded label images.

-Memory mode configuration:

-	OCR_MAX_SIDE=1024 # optional, downscale long edge before OCR to reduce peak memory

-For Render free-tier services, lower OCR_MAX_SIDE (for example 896 or 768) if memory pressure continues.

-Install dependencies:

-	python -m pip install -r requirements.txt
+RapidOCR can be slower on large images, and the Render free tier can add performance and memory constraints during OCR runs.
+Those limits would be reduced in a less restricted environment with more CPU and memory headroom.

 If OCR cannot detect text from an uploaded image, the API returns HTTP 400.
 If OCR dependencies are missing or OCR processing fails, the API returns HTTP 500.